EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

 *  The first row contains the coverage calculation type.
 *  The second row containing the mission epoch in Julian Day UT1.
 The time (index) in the state data is referenced to this epoch.
 *  The third row contains the time step-size in seconds.
-*  The fourth row contains the mission duration in days.
+*  The fourth row contains the duration (in days) for which coverage calculation is executed.
 *  The fifth row contains the columns headers and the sixth row onwards contains the corresponding data.

 Note that time associated with a row is:  ``time = epoch (in JDUT1) + time-index * time-step-size (in secs) * (1/86400)``